SeriousOldMan/Simulator-Controller/Docs/AI Driving Coach.md

 This mode also uses the underlying telemtry data system to help you to retain your focus and your motivation to push.
 Once the Coach detects, that you are loosing pace, he will yell at you and will try to bring your attention back to the tarmac.
 You can enable this mode by asking the Coach, whether he can help you to keep your focus.

 Good to know: You can control the level of verbosity by modifying the *Motivation.TimeLoss* instruction (see above).
-You can even delete the whole content of this instructions and the Coach will then tell you only that you have lost pace and that you should focus again.
+You can even delete the whole content of this instructions and the Coach will then only tell you that you have lost pace and that you should focus again.

 ### Automatic activation of coaching mode

 Normally you will only use the telemetry-based coaching during practice sessions.
 And maybe you want to have the Coach on your side in each practice session.
 Always having to ask the Coach to come along can become boring with time.
 As always with Simulator Controller, there are several methods to do this:

 1. Actions (e.g. "TrackCoaching", "BrakeCoaching", etc.) can be bound to buttons on your steering wheel or Button Box.
-2. Also, corresponding functions are available for "On-track Coaching" and "Brake Coaching" in a [startup profile](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#startup-profiles).
+2. Also, corresponding functions are available for "On-track Coaching", "Brake Coaching" and "Race Motivation" in a [startup profile](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#startup-profiles).
 This will not only start the collection of telemetry data, but will also start the coaching mode, once telemetry data is available.
 3. Or you use the tray menu of the "Simulator Controller" process to activate a coaching mode.
 4. Lastly, and more as an expert example, it is possible to automate almost anything by using the [*Reasoning* booster](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Customizing-Assistants#reasoning-booster).